On the Various Translations between Classical, Intuitionistic and Linear Logic: Translations from to

 \begin{obs} From the above it follows that $\bang \GvTr{A}$ is $\ILL$-equivalent to $\GnTrans{A}$.
 It is interesting to compare this situation to that of the translations $(\cdot)^\circ$ and $(\cdot)^\square$ of $\IL$ into S4 which are the analogues of the translations $\GvTrans{(\cdot)}$ and $\GnTrans{(\cdot)}$.
 Indeed, we have \cite[p.288, Prop.
 9.2.2]{basic} that $S4 \vdash \square P^{\circ} \leftrightarrow P^{\square}$. \end{obs}

+\begin{obs} In the previous study of the Girard's translations (Subsections \ref{gt}, \ref{so}, and \ref{si} above), we considered translations from $\ILb$ to $\ILL$.
+Note that the whole strategy works equally well if we instead consider translations from $\IL_\bot$ to $\ILZ$.
+This observation will be used later in Section \ref{sec-cl-to-cll}. \end{obs}

-\section{Translations from $\CLLb$ to $\ILL$}
+\section{Translations from $\CLLb$ to $\ILZ$}

-In Section \ref{sec-cl-to-il} we studied different negative translations of $\CLb = \ILL + \PRO + \DNE$ into $\ILb = \ILL + \PRO$.
-In this section we will consider ``linear'' variants of these translations, i.e. translations\footnote{As in the previous section, we can then derive translations of $\CLL$ into $\ILL$ by composing with the translation $\TCLL{(\cdot)} \colon \CLL \mapsto \CLLb$ of Definition \ref{ddagger-trans}.
-See \cite{Lam95} for an interesting use of a negative translation of classical into intuitionistic linear logic in the definition of a game semantics for $\CLL$.
-For a comprehensive study of the various negative translations of $\CLL$ into $\ILL$ see \cite{Lau18}, where, in particular, these translations are used to derive conservativity results.} of $\CLLb = \ILL + \DNE$ into $\ILL$.
+In Section \ref{sec-cl-to-il} we studied different negative translations of $\CLb = \ILL_\bot + \PRO + \DNE$ into $\IL_\bot = \ILL_\bot + \PRO$.
+In this section we will consider ``linear'' variants of these translations, i.e. translations\footnote{See \cite{Lam95} for an interesting use of a negative translation of classical into intuitionistic linear logic in the definition of a game semantics for $\CLL$.
+For a comprehensive study of the various negative translations of $\CLL$ into $\ILL$ see \cite{Lau18}, where, in particular, these translations are used to derive conservativity results.} of $\CLLb = \ILL_\bot + \DNE$ into $\ILL_\bot$.
 In the linear setting, i.e. in the absence of $\PRO$, and hence the equivalence $\bang A \lequiv A$, fewer simplifications are available, so as expected the linear variants of the G\"odel-Gentzen and the Kuroda translations will have more double negations than their standard counterparts.